coral-framework/coral-qt/EVENT_HANDLING.md

 	mainWindow.onWheel = function( source, x, y, delta, modifiers ) end

-Keyboard Keys and Key modifiers
+Keyboard Keys and modifiers
 -------------------------------

-Key modifiers are contained into a CSL Struct with six boolean fields, one for each modifier key.
+Keyboard modifiers are contained into a CSL Struct with several boolean fields, one for each modifier key.
 Field names are:

 - alt